aintnoBaka7227/Distributed_Systems/README.md

-# Assignment 1: Creating a simple Java RMI Calculator server
+# Assignment 1: Java RMI Calculator server

 ## Description:
-For this assignment, I created a remote Calculator using Java RMI that can handle multiple clients concurrently accessing the server using a shared stack and can perform basic operations such as Min, Max, Lcm and Gcd.
+For this assignment, I created a remote Calculator using Java RMI that can handle multiple clients concurrently accessing the server using a shared stack and can perform basic operations such as Min, Max, Lcm, and Gcd.

-## Project layout:
-./
+## Project layout (Please ensure the layout is matched for Makefile to work):
+.
-├─ Makefile
+├── Makefile
-├─ pom.xml
+├── pom.xml
-├─ README.md
+├── README.md
-├─ lib/
+├── lib/
-│  └─ junit-platform-console-standalone.jar
+│   └── junit-platform-console-standalone.jar
-└─ src/
+└── src/
-├─ main/
+├── main/
-│  ├─ java/
+│   ├── java/org/example/
-│  │  └─ org/
-│  │     └─ example/
-│  │        ├─ Calculator.java
+│   │   ├── Calculator.java
-│  │        ├─ CalculatorImplementation.java
+│   │   ├── CalculatorImplementation.java
-│  │        ├─ CalculatorServer.java
+│   │   ├── CalculatorServer.java
-│  │        ├─ CalculatorClient.java
+│   │   ├── CalculatorClient.java
-│  │        ├─ CalculatorClient1.java
-│  │        └─ CalculatorClient2.java
+│   │
-│  └─ resources/
+│   └── resources/
-└─ test/
-└─ java/
-└─ org/
-└─ example/
+└── test/java/org/example/
-├─ CalculatorImplTest.java
+├── CalculatorImplTest.java
-└─ MultiClientsTest.java
+└── MultiClientsTest.java

 ## Submitted files:
-1. Java source files:
-Calculator.java: The remote Calculator interface.
+- **Java sources**
+    - `Calculator.java`: Remote Calculator interface
-CalculatorImplementation.java: The remote Calculator implementation.
+    - `CalculatorImplementation.java`: Implementation of remote Calculator
-CalculatorClient.java: Set up a client interface to the remote Calculator.
-CalculatorServer.java: Server bootstrap.
-2. Automated testing files:
+    - `CalculatorServer.java`: Server bootstrap
+    - `CalculatorClient.java`: Basic client
+- **Automated tests**
-CalculatorImplTest.java: Unit tests for the remote Calculator implementation.
+    - `CalculatorImplTest.java`: Unit tests for Calculator
-MultiClientsTest.java: Integration test for client-server communication (multiple clients).
-3. README.md: This file contains the implementation description.
+    - `MultiClientsTest.java`: Integration test with multiple clients
+- **Others**
+    - `README.md`: Project documentation
+    - `Makefile`: Automation for build, test, and run

 ## How it works:
 The server binds a single Calculator object to a registry on port 1099.